samderlust/async_queue/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/samderlust)

-# Async Queue - ensure list of async task execute in order
+# Async Queue - ensure your list of async tasks execute in order

-This dart package ensure your pack of async task execute in order, one after the other.
+This dart package ensures your pack of async tasks executes in order, one after the other.

 ## Features

 - (Normal Queue) Add multiple jobs into queue before firing
 - (Auto Queue) Firing job as soon as any job is added to the queue
 - (Both) Option to add queue listener that emits events that happen in the queue
+- Retry when a job failed

 ## Installing and import the library: